 USING PRE-OWNED GEAR WITHOUT PROFESSIONAL SERVICE COULD GET YOU KILLED!!!

 This is especially true for the delivery systems, buoyancy systems, and dry suits.
 Material can degrade over time, so it doesn’t matter that it was serviced just before going into storage.
-The US Government has regulations on regularity of service on tanks for a reason.
-If you buy used stuff, take it to your local dive shop and have it inspected and serviced.
+The US Government has regulations on the regularity of service on tanks for a reason.
+If you buy used items, take them to your local dive shop and have them inspected and serviced.
 If they say it’s not safe, dispose of it so no one else tries to use it.

 Snorkeling Gear